BKWLD/decoy/README.md

 public function users() { return $this->belongsToMany('User')->withTimestamps()->withPivot('position')->orderBy('prospect_user.position', 'asc'); }
 ```

+### Many to Many to Self

+I am using this term to describe a model that relates back to it self; like a project that has related projects.
+You should define two relationship methods as follows:

+	public function projects() { return $this->belongsToMany('Project', 'project_projects', 'project_id', 'related_project_id'); }
+	public function projectsAsChild() { return $this->belongsToMany('Project', 'project_projects', 'related_project_id', 'project_id'); }

+The "AsChild()" naming convention is significant.
+The Decoy Base Controller checks for this when generating it's UI.

 ## Controllers

 A lot of Decoy's "magic" comes by having your admin controllers extend the `Bkwld\Decoy\Controllers\Base`.
 I typically have the admin controllers extend an application specific base controller (i.e. `Admin\BaseController`) which then extends the `Bkwld\Decoy\Controllers\Base`.